Rahul is an app enthusiast who loves scouring the web for alternatives to popular apps and websites. Monopoly mustn't prevail!

 8 Best Alternatives to LinkedIn

 With the success of LinkedIn, especially considering the limitations of the free plan, it’s normal that some users want to explore their options and potentially move elsewhere.
 But are there other professional social networking sites like LinkedIn?
 Even better, which are the best LinkedIn alternative sites you should consider?
 We took a look.

 Mediabistro is a high-quality professional network and jobs marketplace for the global media industry.
 The platform lists numerous job opportunities in various creative gigs, top media house vacancies, and other private client service requirements for which media professionals apply easily.

 Mediabistro users can refine their job search by function, specialty, or hierarchy level, among others.
-The most common job functions on Mediabistro include writing and editing, production, marketing and communications, creative and design, among others while top specialties include business development, client services, news, and journalism.
+The most common job functions on Mediabistro include writing and editing, production, marketing and communications, and creative and design, among others, while top specialities include business development, client services, news, and journalism.